zk90/jekyll-1/lessons/working-with-web-pages.md

 [Old Bailey Online][] website.
 The default assumption is that the main page in a given directory will be named index, usually `index.html`.

-The URL can also include an optional port number.
+The URL can also include an optional *port number*.
 Without getting into too much detail at this point, the network protocol that underlies the exchange of information on the Internet allows computers to connect in different ways.
 Port numbers are used to distinguish these different